Hope (Swallow the Sun album)

-Hope is the third album by Finnish melodic death metal / doom metal band Swallow the Sun.
+Hope is the third studio album by Finnish death-doom band Swallow the Sun.
 It was released February 7, 2007.

 The Horror tetralogy continues from this album, first being on The Morning Never Came, then New Moon, & finally on Emerald Forest and the Blackbird.

 The Limited Edition version includes "These Low lands" a Timo Rautiainen & Trio Niskalaukaus cover that is originally named "Alavilla mailla", Swallow the Sun translated the song into English for this version.